kimyen/kimyen.github.io-old/_posts/2018-03-05-passing-params-between-jenkins-jobs.md

 date: 2018-03-05
 ---

-While working on the automated build system for the R client at Sage, I discovered how pass params between Jenkins jobs.
+While working on the automated build system for the R client at Sage, I discovered how to pass params between Jenkins jobs.
 In this post, I will talk about why I was interested in this, and what I learned from setting up my builds.

 ## Why passing params between Jenkins jobs?